_Volunteer opportunities by type

 Many organisations are looking for volunteers.
 The types of things you could do include:

-If you have a particular interest, here are some types of volunteering available (though what is exactly needed will be variable; contact organisations directly to find out more).
+If you have a particular interest, here are some types of volunteering available from groups on H.A.Y. (though what is exactly needed will be variable; contact organisations directly to find out more).

 Outdoor work– as part of a formal group or individually when time suits